 Traumatic brain injuries or TBIs are the second most common injuries from swimming pool accidents.
 They occur when the swimmer’s brain is deprived of oxygen from being under water too long.
 TBIs are also caused by blows to the head, resulting in brain swelling and loss of function.

 Spinal cord injuries (SCIs) are also quite common.
-These injuries occur when vertebrae are cracked or shattered as a result of diving into shallow water, hitting the side of the pool, or striking a diving board.
+These injuries happen when vertebrae are cracked or shattered from diving into shallow water, hitting the side of the pool, or striking a diving board.
 While some spinal cord injuries can be repaired with surgery, others may leave the swimmer partially or completely paralyzed.

 Swimming pool injuries can also result in:

 - Broken bones